Tpw429/Election_Analysis/README.md

 When I ran this Python code through the Visual Studio Code program (VSC), I found the following results in my terminal.
 The answers to the questions above can be found in my terminal picture attached below.

 ![Voting Results](Resources/ResultsToTerminal.PNG)

+In addition to using the Terminal to see my results, I also thought it was important to display my results in txt file for others to see.
+Through my Python coding, I created a txt file to diplay my findings as well.
+The results of my txt file are shown below.

+## Election-Audit Summary
+The code used to analyze the voting results is quite robust and can be used for future elections.